-- 1. Please refer to the appendix on how to install ActiveX, including 1.) install to the Web Server, and 2.) install to your Local PC. - 2.
-The administrator has the authority to set the upload video function through the setting in the Upload option under Configuration. - 2.
-The administrator has the authority to set the e-mail video function through the setting in the E-mail option under Configuration.
+1. Please refer to the appendix on how to install ActiveX, including 1.)
+Install to the Web Server, and 2.)
+Install to your Local PC.

+2. The administrator has the authority to set the upload/e-mail video function through the setting in the Upload/E-mail option under Configuration.